 Before wondering how to make a family tree, one must first answer the question: "Why create a family tree?"
 Creating a family tree is certainly not a day project!
 It's somewhere to go on an adventure, to discover its origins, its ancestors.
 So you have to don your Sherlock Holmes coat and ask a lot of questions to the right people to get as far as possible in your ancestry!
 Are you looking for your ancestors?
-Or, on the contrary, of your descendants?
-Both of them?
+Or of your descendants?
+Both maybe?
 You will need to find a corresponding tree model.
 If you do not know what types of documents you need to assemble and enrich your tree, we encourage you to read this extensive list of the essential pieces for a thorough genealogical research!

 The ascending and descending family tree

 It is usually through the ascending family tree that genealogical research begins, what is called "bottom-up research".
 It is a question of looking for and identifying each past generation of a family and thus all the ancestors of a person.
 The idea here is to try to go back as far as possible in time!

 On the contrary, a descendant family tree aims to identify individuals descended from another.